Read the first official review of a TIA timelapse video!

 Please enjoy a very entertaining timelapse video of the Chittenden Locks (whose local moniker is the Ballard Locks), which is an essential part of the Lake Washington Ship Canal serving thousands of vessels throughout the Seattle metropolitan area.
 Constructed between 1911 and 1917, the Ballard Locks’ principal function enables access for boats and ships to...
 Continue Reading →

 As my timelapse photography mission continues, this past weekend took me to the Queen Anne neighborhood of Seattle, home of Kerry Park.
 If you are a resident of Seattle, Kerry Park truly needs no introduction.
 For previous visitors, chances are you have been to Kerry Park but did not know "Kerry" was the park's name....
 Continue Reading →

 Seattle has been experiencing some exceptional summertime weather even though we're only a month into Spring.
 In my experience, Aprils in Seattle have often been rainy, wet, and relatively cold.
 Every few years, for a period of a few days, we find ourselves as the recipients of an anomaly in the "usual" weather patterns or...
 Continue Reading →

 Enjoy a compilation of landscape and timelapse photography featuring the enchanting cherry blossoms at the University of Washington in Seattle, a popular, annual attraction.

-In 2021, I have finally been able to engage with the objective I set for myself last year — developing and solidifying my skills in timelapse photography!
+In 2021, I have finally been able to engage with the objective I set for myself last year -- developing and solidifying my skills in timelapse photography!
 As time-consuming as this engrossing venture is, timelapse photograpy is really a lot of fun.
 Similar to when I first delved into night photography over a decade ago,...
 Continue Reading →